noops888/cf-autorag-mcp/README.md

 **Basic Search:**
 ```
-Search for documents about "machine learning" in my AutoRAG with a minimum similarity of 0.7
+Search for documents about "machine learning" in my AutoRAG with a minimum score threshold of 0.7
 ```

 **AI Search with Filtering:**
 ```
-Use AI search to find information about "deployment strategies" for the "production" tenant with max 5 results
+Use AI search to find information about "deployment strategies" for the "production" tenant with max 5 results and score threshold 0.3
 ```

+**Important Note:** Both tools return **document chunks only** - no AI-generated responses.
+The difference is that `autorag_ai_search` uses AI query rewriting for better semantic matching and ranking.

 ## Development